 After going through this process, I’ve put together a wardrobe planning printable to help guide through the pack.
 Click the image below to download it.

 Thank you so much for sharing your journey in capsule wardrobing!
 Are you interested in more printables for your everyday life, like this one?
-Be sure to check out the Sweet Life Planner Club!
+Be sure to check out the Sweet Life Society!
 You’ll be blown away by all the different styles, types, designs and functions of our printables.
 We’d love to have you in the Club!
 Click here for all the details.

 Sign up to receive the free Get Organized Once and For All ecourse.